fran6p/creality_k1_fw/README.md

 ## Modifications

-Aside from creating this README.md, no other changes have been made by me to any file in this repository.
+Aside from creating this README.md, the password list and fake firmware script, no other changes have been made by me to any file in this repository.
 However Creality shipped some *.git* repository folders which have been stripped.

 ## Contents